shailendra98k/event-hub/README.md

 ## Main Features
 - **User Authentication & Authorization**: Signup, login, JWT-based authentication, role-based access control
+- **Email Notifications**: Welcome email is sent on signup and sign-in notification email is sent on login.
+Email sending is handled asynchronously via RabbitMQ for high throughput and reliability
 - **Venue Discovery**: Create, update, search, and filter venues by city, tags, and capacity.
 Venue owners can manage their venues
 - **Reviews & Ratings**: Buyers can submit reviews and ratings for venues.
 Server validates review eligibility.
 Review creation is idempotent
 - **RFP Management**: Buyers can submit RFPs to venues.
 Venue owners can view all RFPs submitted to their venues.
 RFP creation and status update are idempotent